mastering-genkit/mastering-genkit-go/src/chapters/09-mcp.md

 }
 ```

-As You can see above, we create a `NewMCPManagerWrapper` function that initializes the MCP manager with the provided servers.
+As You can see above, we create a `NewMCPHostWrapper` function that initializes the MCP host with the provided servers.
 This allows us to easily manage multiple MCP servers in our application.
 It needs:

-1. A name for the manager
+1. A name for the host
 2. A version string (defaulting to "1.0.0")
 3. A list of MCP server configurations